swapnildarware/TradeStore/README.md

 # TradeStore

-Two trade stores created to solve this problem.
+Two trade stores are created to solve this problem.

 1. TradeStore_V1: It uses Map to store the unique trades.
 If Trade id is unique then we can use TradeStore_V1 class to store the trades.
 Use TradeStoreTester_V1 class for Junit test cases.